 Content marketing is fundamental to the success of any modern brand.
 The data continues to prove this point again and again.
 But when determining content marketing ROI, you have to start with a business goal.

-Without a goal, your metrics won’t mean much, and you could lose sight of what exactly your content strategy should be.
+Without goals for content marketing, your metrics won’t mean much, and you could lose sight of what exactly your content strategy should be.
 Creating a business goal seems simple enough, but there are many factors involved.

 In this post, I’ll be addressing three key things: why content marketing works, how to define a business goal, and which content marketing metrics really matter to track ROI.